 But how will I add unusual items to my list?
 This is where page markers come into play.
 I have two kinds of page markers that I use in my Master Grocery List: new items or elaboration.
 For instance, under my cheese listing, you may notice a gap.
 This is so I can add a marker underneath, which will have the specific kind of cheese written down.
 This way I won’t have to list out all the different cheeses we get on a regular basis.
 Of course, if you would prefer more room to write, you can use sticky notes instead and accommodate for the size of the sticky in your permanent list.
 I color coded my page markers, but you certainly don’t have to!

 To mark what I need, I lightly draw a bullet next to the item with a pencil and erase as I go.
 This allows me to keep one list for a while.
 I personally don’t mark the amount of what I need next to the item because I am able to remember how much we need or how much we typically get.
 If you want to add a space next to the item to pencil in an amount, go for it!
-The Master Grocery List is as flexible as you need it to be, so don’t be afraid to make it yours.
+The Master Grocery list is as flexible as you need it to be, so don’t be afraid to make it yours.
+It is one of the primary reasons it is one of my top bullet journal spreads.

 I also really enjoy having a hardcover journal with me at the store.
 I hated having to keep an eye on my list so it wouldn’t flutter away, and marking stuff off was always a minor irritant.
 Now I can prop my Leuchtturm open with the help of a binder clip and be able to quickly reference my list without any worry of it sliding around or slipping out of the cart.